 (Note: I have seen the film twice, both in IMAX 3D.
 I’m generally not a fan of the 3D format, but if there was ever a film worthy of a few extra dollars, Gravity is surely it.)

 MTV changed film editing.
 Music videos introduced rapid cutting, thereby forcing viewers to pay attention faster, as opposed to closer.
-The average American film contains 5,000 editing cuts.
-Action films usually have upwards of 80,000 cuts.
+The average American film as long as Gravity contains 600-700 editing cuts.
+Action films usually have upwards of 3,000 cuts.
 Gravity has 156.
 Total.

 Often in action and/or suspense films today, it’s damn near impossible to get a full grasp of the action at hand.
 Shots during action sequences are usually held for less than a second.
 We’re cutting to different perspectives, different angles, measuring different depths of field, and so on, causing an unsatisfactory sense of disorientation.
 Me personally, I like to know what’s going on in a film, not have to dart my eyes around the screen, hoping to catch whatever image I can in half a second, before cutting away to a different shot.
 Gravity eliminates that bewilderment, which is odd, given that Dr. Stone rarely has a clue where she is or what she’s doing.